emonti/wxirb/README.markdown

 * As mentioned above, WxIRB::BaseFrame also has an instance method called set_binding.
 This method lets you change WxIRB's binding on the fly.
-  Here's a short example from inside WxIRB running 'wxirb.rb' directly:
+  Here's a short example from inside WxIRB while running 'wxirb' directly:

     >> self
     => main